 You should discontinue the exercises if, following some initial pain increase, the pain gets much worse and remains worse the next day, or the pain spreads further down the hip or leg.

 These may be uncomfortable in your back, but after a few repetitions you should feel that your leg symptoms are lessening.
 Scientific studies have proven that this is a good sign and means the exercises are right for you.
 If however, you feel your leg symptoms worsening then you are not ready for these movements yet.

 If you are in a lot of pain, the first step is to lay on a comfortable floor on your stomach.
 If you have any neck pain or experience any neck problems, it is important not to lay with your head turned to the side (rotated) for any length of period.
-Our face down pillow is ideal to keep your neck in a healthy position and permits comfortable stomach lying for the lower back.
 Your arms should be down and beside your body.
 Stay in this position and breathe slowly relaxing as completely as possible.
 This exercise is mainly used for an acute episode of lower back pain and may be performed every 2 hours.
 You may remain in this position for as long as you feel comfortable, however, 2-3 minutes should suffice.
 Additionally, you should perform this for a few minutes before doing the other floor exercises and again when they are completed.

 A) This lower back exercise is based on the sphinx yoga posture.
 Lay on your stomach and relax as described above.
 Place your elbows underneath your shoulders.
 Resting on your forearms, relax and breathe deeply and rythmically.
 Remain in this position for a few minutes then return to the initial position of lying on the floor.
 This low back exercise can be repeated a few times, although when beginning, one repetition to start is fine.
 This can be done every 2 hours.